Mad Caddies

-The Mad Caddies (or the Caddies) are a ska punk band from Solvang, California, United States.
+The Mad Caddies (or the Caddies) is an American ska punk band from Solvang, California.
 The band formed in 1995 and has released seven full-length albums, one live album, and two EPs.
-To date, Mad Caddies have sold over 500,000 albums worldwide.

-The Mad Caddies sound has influences from broad ranging genres including ska (especially ska 3rd wave), punk rock, hardcore punk, reggae, dixieland jazz, Latin music, polka, even cowpunk ("Crew Cut Chuck") and sea shanties ("Weird Beard").
+The Mad Caddies sound has influences from broad ranging genres including ska (especially ska 3rd wave), punk rock, hardcore punk, reggae, dixieland jazz, Latin music, polka, cowpunk ("Crew Cut Chuck"), and sea shanties ("Weird Beard").

 History

 Founding members Chuck Robertson, Sascha Lazor, Todd Rosenberg, and Carter Benson started the group while attending Santa Ynez Valley Union High School.
-Robertson, Lazor, and Rosenberg are still current members, joined by Graham Palmer on bass, Eduardo Hernandez on trombone, and Mark Bush on trumpet.

 In the band's early beginnings in the mid-1990s, they performed as Cracked Macaroni at Santa Ynez Valley Union High School.
-Shortly thereafter, the band played under the name The Ivy League, but in 1996 they changed their name after signing to the Honest Don's Records label to avoid confusion (and potential litigation) with two prior bands that went by the same moniker.
-The band's debut album, Quality Soft Core, was released the following year.
-After the release of the album, the band was signed to Fat Mike's label Fat Wreck Chords, through which the Mad Caddies have released 6 studio albums, 2 EPs and a live album.
-The Caddies have toured extensively throughout their career including tours across the USA, Europe, Japan, Canada, Mexico, South Africa, Australia, New Zealand and South America.
-Their most recent full-length release, Punk Rocksteady, was released on June 15, 2018 and was produced by Fat Mike.
-In 2020 the Caddies released a 5 song EP titled "House on Fire" on Fat Wreck Chords.
-In 2022, the band toured Europe, with only Chuck Robertson being present and fill-in members completing the rest of the lineup.
-As of December 2022, Chuck Robertson is the only remaining permanent member of the band.
+Shortly thereafter, the band played under the name The Ivy League, but in 1996 they changed their name after signing to the Honest Don's Records label to avoid confusion (as well as potential litigation) with two prior bands that had the same moniker.
+The band's debut album, Quality Soft Core, was released the next year.
+After the release of the album, the band was signed to Fat Mike's label Fat Wreck Chords, through which the Mad Caddies have released 6 other studio albums, 2 EPs, and a live album.
+The Caddies have toured extensively throughout their career, including tours across the US, Europe, Japan, Canada, Mexico, South Africa, Australia, New Zealand, and South America.
+Punk Rocksteady was released on June 15, 2018, and was produced by Fat Mike.
+In 2020 the Caddies released a 5-song EP titled House on Fire on Fat Wreck Chords.
+In 2023, the band signed with SBÄM Records, announcing their eighth studio album, Arrows Room 117.